 - D. Employees who work in multiple positions may participate in annual leave provided an election is made while employed in an eligible position subject to these provisions.
 Annual leave accrual for employees in multiple positions will be computed by combining all positions, as in vacation leave, provided the results do not exceed the amount earnable in full-time employment, and the rate of accrual shall be determined by the schedule which applies to the position or collective bargaining status under which the election was made. - E. If an employee does not use all of the annual leave that the employee has accrued in a calendar year, the employee may carry over accrued annual leave credits to the following calendar year to a maximum of 640 hours.
-A department head or designee may permit an employee to carry over more than 640 hours of accrued hours because the employee: - 1. was required to work as a result of fire, flood, or other extensive emergency; - 2. was assigned work of a priority or critical nature over an extended period of time; - 3. was absent on full salary for compensable injury; - 4. was prevented from taking annual leave until December 31 because of sick leave; or - 5. was on jury duty. - F. Upon termination from State employment, the employee shall be paid for accrued annual leave credits for all accrued annual leave time. - G. The time when annual leave shall be taken by the employee shall be determined by the department head or designee.
-If on January 1 of each year an employee's annual leave bank exceeds the cap in Subsection E, the department may order the employee to take annual leave. - H. Annual leave request must be submitted in accordance with departmental policies on this subject.
-However, when two or more employees on the same shift (if applicable) in a work unit (as defined by each department head or designee) request the same annual leave time and approval cannot be given to all employees requesting it, employees shall be granted their preferred annual leave period in order of State seniority.
+A department head or designee may permit an employee to carry over more than 640 hours of accrued hours because the employee: - 1. was required to work as a result of fire, flood, or other extensive emergency; was assigned work of a priority or critical nature over an extended period of time; - 2. was absent on full salary for compensable injury; - 3. was prevented from taking annual leave until December 31 because of sick leave; or - 4. was on jury duty. - F. Upon termination from State employment, the employee shall be paid for accrued annual leave credits for all accrued annual leave time. - G. The time when annual leave shall be taken by the employee shall be determined by the department head or designee.
+If on January 1 of each year an employee's annual leave bank exceeds the cap in Subsection E, the department may order the employee to take annual leave.